Updated: Sep 8

 There will be always somebody who will judge you.
 That's life.
 You are real and that is how you are, and you don’t need to hide or pretend anything.

-Don’t think that it’s true that those people who pretend to be always happy and everything is a good lesson are content.
+Don’t think that it’s true that those people who pretend to be always happy and everything is a good lesson are content and happy all the time.
 It’s a mask and neither do I personally believe that everything is a lesson!
 You can learn something but sometimes “Stercus accidit” and that’s it.
 You can accept that life has good and bad parts and do your best with kindness and be content with your contribution (that is different to pretend a happy life in all situations).
 I personally believe in real authentic beings.
-There are enough people with masks out there, and yoga for me is taking those masks off to see the real authentic person and yes, it leaves you with a bit of vulnerability, but with the right dose of self-love you are not afraid to be real and authentic.
+There are enough people with masks out there, and yoga for me is taking those masks off to see the real authentic person and yes, it leaves you with a bit of vulnerability, but with the right dose of self-love, you are not afraid to be real and authentic.
 So, whatever you decide to be, be it!
 If you want to post less, post more, it does not really matter, be yourself, respect others and overall act with kindness.
-Saying that nobody want to get bombarded with sales pitches or endless selfies in fancy yoga postures...
+Saying that nobody wants to get bombarded with sales pitches or endless selfies in fancy yoga postures...

 Use social media for better connection

 Social media for myself means connecting better and I have learnt a lot about my students and made new friends, and I am not afraid to show my real friends and students who I am.
 Of course, there are lots of people who you don’t know or befriend you for any other reason than to get to know you.
-In any case it is an ongoing enquiry into what works for you and what does not work for you.
+In any case, it is an ongoing enquiry into what works for you and what does not work for you.

 What you think you become.
 What you feel you attract.
 What you imagine you create.
 Buddha

-People will not understand “do you live in avidya or get rid of avidya” or “I will teach you myofascial release techniques” – say and explain it in a voice most people will understand, for example “are you sitting for long hours on a chair and feel that your shoulders are tense and painful, come to my workshop where I will teach you how to soften and release this tension through…”
+People will not understand “do you live in avidya or get rid of avidya” or “I will teach you myofascial release techniques” – say and explain it in a voice most people will understand, for example, “are you sitting for long hours on a chair and feel that your shoulders are tense and painful, come to my workshop where I will teach you how to soften and release this tension through…”

 Don’t just promote yourself and your business, but engage people

 Post something useful, about yourself too.
-As mentioned above, the ratio is said to be about 3:1 (so for every promotion you post make sure you post 3x something that is just interesting but does not intent to sell.
+As mentioned above, the ratio is said to be about 3:1 (so for every promotion you post make sure you post 3x something that is just interesting but does not intend to sell.
 Always respond to comments, build trust and real connection.
-If you have the time contribute in groups and provide value to other members.
+If you have the time contribute to groups and provide value to other members.
 If you want to be really organised, you can prepare a weekly list of what to post and when (note: certain times are better than others).
 Check what posts are getting most engagements and you may learn from them.
 Google Analytics, Facebook and other tools let you track social media and help you to see when and who looks at your posts.

 Do not share photos of your students without their consent!